-I am a very tenacious.
+I am very tenacious.
 When I decide to do something, I find a way to get it done regardless of obstacles.
 Finding creative ways to work around problems or gatekeepers keeps my brain engaged.
 A triumph after hard work and an innovative solution is so much sweeter than something that “just happened to work out”.

 How are you currently growing your business?

-Strategic partnerships have always been an important part of our growth, so I am fostering our current partnership relationships and making a few new ones.
+Strategic partnerships have always been an important part of our growth, so I am fostering our current partner relationships and making a few new ones.
 A challenge for MissNowMrs is that we constantly need new brides (as once women use our service they do not “hopefully” need to use it again).
-We launched an online quiz, the Married Name Game, to help educate women about their name-change options and get them to think about name change as well as a name-change service prior to their wedding dates.
+We launched an online quiz, the Married Name Game, to help educate women about their name-change options and get them to think about the name change as well as a name-change service prior to their wedding dates.
 The algorithm behind the quiz is so accurate that we have a patent pending!

 You recently wrote a book titled, Elegant Entrepreneur — tell us about that.

 Elegant Entrepreneur is the book I wish was available when I started MissNowMrs.
 It outlines the steps from evaluating your business idea to exiting that business along with elegant insights to help readers span the gaps between those steps.
 Each chapter ends with takeaways, further reading suggestions, and how it feels to be living that particular step.